Neofolk: Forerunners

-Anglo-American folk music with similar sounds and themes to neofolk existed as far back as the 1960s.
+Neofolk has its origins in 1960s musical groups who began taking influence from traditional folk music.
 Folk musicians such as Vulcan's Hammer, Changes, Leonard Cohen, and Comus could be considered harbingers of the sound that later influenced the neofolk artists.
 Also the later explorations of Velvet Underground's band members, specifically those of Nico, have been called a major influence on what later became neofolk.